 Fast forward 25 years and I am at a children’s ministry leaders meeting and the emcee starts the lunch with an unexpected “Would You Rather” game.
 WHAT??
 Surely there is an age limit to this game, right?!
 I was pretty much trapped with no place to go.
 But much to my relief, this version had an unconventional twist to it.
 It was “Would You Rather…Bible Edition.”

 He started the game with two options.
 “Would you rather be present at Pentecost or present when Jesus appeared to the disciples after His resurrection?”
-We had a moment to think about it and then we were to turn to our neighbor and tell them which one we would chose and why.
+We had a moment to think about it and then we were to turn to our neighbor and tell them which one we would choose and why.
 It was interesting to see what people chose and their reasons for choosing.
 Some reasons were simple, and a few people went very, very deep.
 I decided to just go with my initial thought instead of over-analyzing it.
+A first for me.
+Haha!
 After all, both would have been amazing to experience!

 This got me thinking and it started to change my view on this popular childhood game.
 That night as we were sitting around the dinner table I decided to ask my kids the same questions that were asked at the luncheon.
 To my surprise it was a huge hit.
 The kids were begging for more.
-Nate and I quickly thought on our feet and came up with several more options.
-I loved hearing why the kids would chose one event or situation over another.
-We talked about what we would feel like, how that would have affected us and how it would have changed our perspective on life.
+Nathan and I quickly thought on our feet and came up with several more options.
+I loved hearing why the kids would choose one event or situation over another.
+We talked about how we would feel, how that would have affected us and how it would have changed our perspective on life.

-This week, what are some times and places where you can have some fun conversations with your kids?
-Pray that these will be the first steps towards even deeper conversations that strengthen your relationship with your kids.
+This week, pick a time to connect with your child.
+What are some times and places where you can have some fun conversations with your kids?
+Pray that these will be the first steps towards even deeper conversations that strengthen your relationship.

 - Not knowing the outcome, would you rather be swallowed by a whale like Jonah (Book of Jonah) or thrown into the lion’s den like Daniel (Daniel 6)?
 Why?